I have been privileged to be featured in many books, magazines, and blogs. Some of the mentions are included below.

 The chaps over at NCover posted a link to my blog on NCover exclusions, which described how to exclude stuff from your code coverage reporting.

-The Web Design Journal published an article on 10 Fresh jQuery Plugins and Tutorials and features my Mega Select List.
-You can read the full article on The Web Design Ledger.
+Henry Jones published an article on 10 Fresh jQuery Plugins on Web Design Ledger, which features my Mega Select List.

 Smashing Magazine published an article titled “40 Useful jQuery Techniques and Plugins” and my Two Sided Multi-Selector plugin got a great mention.